Precious Cargo (Star Trek: Enterprise): Production

 Writer David Goodman wrote the script based on the story idea presented by Rick Berman and Brannon Braga.
-Goodman notes that there had been a lot turnover after the first season with writers, and the one writer, Chris who had helped him on his draft was sad about this.
-Goodman later joked that he was "proud of the fact that I've written one of the most hated episodes of Star Trek ever", he conceded that he was new to the staff and that many of the problems with the episode were his fault, but that the bad script he wrote was not the bad episode that aired.
+Goodman, new to the series, notes that there had been a lot of turnover after the first season with writers, and that writer Chris Black, who had helped him on his draft was sad about this.
+Goodman later joked that he was "proud of the fact that I've written one of the most hated episodes of Star Trek ever", he conceded that he was new and that many of the problems with the episode were his fault, but that the bad script he wrote was not the bad episode that aired.
 Braga did a rewrite, treating it like a screwball comedy, but he struggled and felt that he did not do a good job.

 The episode guest stars the Indian-American actress and model Padma Lakshmi, who went on to host Top Chef.
 Her character Kaitaama is from Krios Prime, the same planet as Kamala from the Star Trek: The Next Generation ("The Perfect Mate").
 Guest star Leland Crooke previously appeared in two episodes of Star Trek: Deep Space Nine as the Vorta Gelnon.
 Scott Klace was in the Star Trek: Voyager episode "Juggernaut".

 The Retellian's cargo spacecraft was designed by John Eaves.